RodrigoHen1/Amazon-product-listing-scrape/README.md

 1. **Clone the repository:**

 2. Install the dependencies:
    bash
    npm install

-Running the Project
+Running the Project:

 1.Start the server: